Statistical Data Analysis Techniques with Real-World Examples

 Healthcare: Predictive Modelling for Patient Outcomes

 Statistical modelling takes centre stage in predictive analytics.
-By analyzing patient data, healthcare professionals can predict potential health risks and optimize treatment plans.
+By analysing patient data, healthcare professionals can predict potential health risks and optimize treatment plans.
 This not only enhances patient care but also contributes to the overall efficiency of healthcare systems.

 Finance: Risk Management with Time Series Analysis